 - Time from transplanting

-Since cherry tomatoes come in a variety of shapes and colors, you will have to determine what color to look for.
+Since cherry tomatoes come in a variety of shapes and colors (check out some cool cherry tomato seeds here), you will have to determine what color to look for.
 We have grown yellow cherry tomatoes, orange, red and even striped!

 We recommend picking cherry tomatoes a few days after the color begins to change.
 You can wait longer for a deeper color change, however the risk of splitting increases, especially if you are expecting heavy rain.